feildawproton/learning_synthetic_sigprop/README.md

 A pretty darn fast implementation of some of the ITM signal propagation equations.
 I will use this for transfer learning.

-The come for calcualtions is in calc_losses.cu and the neccessary interface in it are int calc_losses.cuh.
+The loss calcualtions are in calc_losses.cu and the neccessary interface for it are int calc_losses.cuh.

 Generate_data.cu is a work in progress and currently has an example of the usage of calc_losses().